philschulz/stochastic-decoder/README.md

 * sent: Stochastic model with only one sentence-level latent variable.
 * sdec: The stochastic decoder model as presented in the paper.

-The training parameters can be changed in the ```sockeye.tconf```.
+The training parameters can be changed in the [sockeye.tconf](workflow/sockeye.tconf).
 You may want to change *devices*.
 By default it is set to -2 which means that Sockeye will grab any two avaialable GPUs.
 You can select specific gpus by providing a white-space-seperated string of IDs (e.g. "2 5").
 When you change the total number of GPUs, make sure to also change the ```batch_size```.
 We set it to 50 x number of GPUs.

 ### Running the Workflow